 Participants who are educated about substance use in sport are more likely to make informed and intelligent decisions about usage.
-LSU Shreveport will provide drug and alcohol education opportunities for student- athletes.
-These educational programs will be designed to review athletic department, institutional, conference and national governing body policies related to alcohol, tobacco and other drugs.
-Appropriate educational materials will be made available to participants including this policy.
+LSU Shreveport will provide drug and alcohol education opportunities

 Consent to Participate

 As a condition of participation in intercollegiate athletics at LSU Shreveport, each student-athlete will be required to sign a consent form agreeing to undergo drug and alcohol testing and authorizing release of test results in accordance with this policy.
 Further, each student-athlete must authorize his/her healthcare provider(s) to provide medical information and discuss same with the Athletic Director, coaches and athletic staff as such relates to the health, safety, fitness and ability of the student-athlete to participate in their sport and related training activities.
 Failure to consent to or to comply with the requirements of this policy may result in suspension from participation or termination of eligibility to participate in intercollegiate athletics at LSU Shreveport.